-After beating estimates last quarter by $0.07, InfoSpace (NAS: INSP) has set the standard for itself.
-The company will unveil its latest earnings on Thursday.
-InfoSpace develops search tools and technologies that assist consumers with finding content and information on the Internet.
+InfoSpace (NAS: INSP) came in under analysts' estimates last quarter, but now has a chance to fix things this quarter.
+The company will unveil its latest earnings on Wednesday, Feb.
+15. InfoSpace develops search tools and technologies that assist consumers with finding content and information on the Internet.

 What analysts say: